aj-naik/AutoML/README.md

 # To do:
 - Add Neural Network model generation feature
-- Add Feature to test trained model
+- Add trained model testing feature
 - Build proper webapp using Flask or React